 How can we combine human intelligence with the predictive modeling and early-alert system of Watermark Student Success & Engagement?
-To do so is to combine the power of human intelligence with learner analytics to improve our ability to predict which students will be in trouble and outreach to them before the problem becomes too difficult to handle.
+To do so is to combine the power of human intelligence with learner analytics to improve our ability to predict which students will be in trouble and offer outreach to them before the problem becomes too difficult to handle.

 As a higher education professional, you use data every day — in your research, each time you interact with a student, and when your institution engages in day-to-day business.
 Now, the power of AI has opened higher education's ability to really reach students.
-This information can be overwhelming, but luckily Watermark Student Success & Engagement makes it easy to determine which students are at risk for failing a class or dropping out, and Watermark makes it easy to reach out to these students most in need.
+This information can be overwhelming, but luckily Watermark Student Success & Engagement makes it easy to determine which students are at risk of failing a class or dropping out — and to reach out to those students most in need.

-We still need people to do the work of reaching out to students, determining interventions and referrals.
+We still need people to do the work of reaching out to students, determining interventions, and creating referrals.
 But now, there is a powerful tool at your fingertips that takes the guesswork out of knowing who to support and when.
 Watermark Student Success & Engagement software helps faculty and advisors do what they do best, but with more precise information.